aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/index.md

 title: Framework
 ---

-## The Infrastructure Behind the AraongOS DAO Framework
+## The Infrastructure Behind the AraongOS Protocol

 The aragonOS protocol is composed of **framework-related contracts** creating and managing the **core contracts**.
 This includes the